kikitux/curl-bash/README.md

 > Simple script that will download the public ssh keys of a given user, and configure the local system for ssh password-less connection
+> This script can be run as normal user or with sudo

 input:
 - variable `GITHUB_USER` the user which we want to download the public keys